gotchacode/utils.css/README.md

 ##What is UTILS.CSS?

-It is collection of mixins of some peculiar CSS classes that you can use while implementing/drawing peculiar shapes etc. It is under happy development and you will get a lot more goodies in coming time.
+It is collection of mixins of handy CSS classes that you can use while implementing some peculiar shapes etc. It is under heavy development and will have a lot more additions in near future.

 ## USE